 Plus, even if you don’t have acne, it’s smart to incorporate probiotics into your routine since they’ve been shown to help promote a healthy gut biome and aid in digestion.
 Goodman’s favorites include Renew Life and Mary Ruth Organic Liquid Probiotics.

-There are many reasons you could be gaining weight, but one of them is a hormonal imbalance.
-“The hormone progesterone is a powerful anti-anxiety agent, antidepressant, and diuretic as well as a substance that helps us access fat reserves to burn for energy,” says Goodman.
+There are many reasons you could be gaining weight, and one of those could be a hormonal imbalance.
+"The hormone progesterone is a powerful anti-anxiety agent, antidepressant, and diuretic as well as a substance that helps us access fat reserves to burn for energy,” says Goodman.
 Along with potentially causing anxiety and depression, low progesterone can also cause the body to retain fluid and store extra body fat.
-“Most women today are under a lot of stress for long periods of time, so the production of progesterone goes down and cortisol and adrenaline take over,” she says.
-Too much estrogen can also cause weight gain by putting pressure on your liver, which leads to bloating.

 You’ve probably heard that healthy fats can help you lose weight, but the reason they help with hormone-related weight gain is a little different.
 “Healthy fats are vital for proper cell function, especially for hormone function, as these are the building blocks for hormone production,” explains Goodman.
 So by ensuring you’re getting enough healthy fats, you can aid your body in producing the right amount of hormones.
-One particular type of healthy fat that Goodman likes to recommend is an omega-6 called gamma-linoleic-acid (GLA), which has been shown to support healthy progesterone levels and thus can help fix the imbalance causing weight gain.
+One particular type of healthy fat that Goodman likes to recommend is an omega-6 called gamma-linoleic-acid (GLA).

 The Bottom Line